 Manhattan School of music presents more than 700 concerts each year in an array of performance venues on campus.

-Formerly known as the John C. Borden Auditorium, Neidorff-Karpati Hall is the School’s main performance stage, currently under renovation and reopening in Fall 2018.
+Formerly known as the John C. Borden Auditorium, Neidorff-Karpati Hall is the School’s main performance stage, which was renovated and reopened in Fall 2018.
 Originally built in 1931, it is a gem of the Art Deco style which the renovation is respecting.
 Programming at Neidorff-Karpati ranges from full-scale opera productions to intimate chamber recitals.
 The hall seats 626.

 The Gordon K. and Harriet Greenfield Hall